 Hong Kong announces fresh relief measures of HK$2b to boost economy

-[HONG KONG] Hong Kong Financial Secretary Paul Chan announced on Tuesday fresh relief measures of HK$2 billion (S$347.4 million) to support the economy as anti-government protests roil the Chinese-ruled city which is bracing for its first recession in a decade.
+HONG Kong Financial Secretary Paul Chan announced on Tuesday fresh relief measures of HK$2 billion (S$347.3 million) to support the economy as protests roil the Chinese-ruled city, which is bracing for its first recession in a decade.

 The move follows a HK$19.1 billion package in August to support the underprivileged and business enterprises as the government grapples with five months of protests that have battered the retail and tourism sectors.